Early retirement-bound, with aggressive financial tactics.

 More time with them is a heckuva lot better than drifting away in cubicle land!

-We live in beautiful, progressive, and weather-extreme Minneapolis, Minnesota.
+We live in the upper Midwest where the weather runs decent to cold-as-hell, the people are kind, and the craft beers thrive.
 I try to ride my bike to work as much as child-care schedules allow.
 We try to minimize our footprint and aspire to minimalism.
 You’ll see plenty evidence of that in my posts.

 Thanks to the flip title of this blog, and for lack of a better moniker, I’ve chosen “Cubert” (ala “Q*bert”) to represent me while I toil in a few more months of anonymity.